RobinBoers/libnindo/README.md

 This version of Nindo consists of a few applications:

 - NinDB: Managing database, changesets and schemas
-- Nindo (also called Nindo Core): Managing accounts, posts and all the other crap
+- Nindo: Managing accounts, posts and all the other crap
 - NindoPhx: Web client for Nindo
 - NindoText: Terminal client for Nindo